JohanWangE/kvm/README.md

 # Dockerized Virtual Machines

-Run virtual machines in containers is handy for a local devstack in tiered mixed legacy and docker applications.
+Run virtual machines in containers is handy for a local devstack in a mixed legacy and docker application stack.
 Just grab a ISO and start over.